MHaroonBaig/Trackpad-Automation/README.md

            MOVE the GREEN finger up and down to control the MOUSE SCROLL.

-More updates are on their way, cheers :+1:
+More updates are on their way, cheers :blush:

 ---